tooljump/tooljump/docs/docs/knowledge-as-a-service.md

 ## Implementing Knowledge as a Service with ToolJump

 ### **Phase 1: Connect Your Data Sources**
-Start by connecting your primary knowledge sources:
+Start by [connecting tools](/docs/connecting-your-tools-resources) and your primary knowledge sources:
 - **Source Control**: GitHub, GitLab, Bitbucket
 - **Infrastructure**: AWS, GCP, Azure, Kubernetes
 - **Monitoring**: Datadog, New Relic, Prometheus